Please review the eligibility criteria for participation in Summer Seminars and Institutes at

 at non-U.S. chartered institutions are not eligible to apply.

-Individuals may not apply to study with a director of an NEH Summer Seminar or Institute who
+Individuals may not apply to an NEH Summer Seminar or Institute whose director is affiliated

-is a current colleague or a family member.
-Individuals must not apply to seminars directed by
+with the same institution or is a family member.
+Individuals must not apply to seminars directed

 that only under the most compelling and exceptional circumstances may an individual